 Like Flickr, 500px is a platform frequently used by semi-professionals and professionals.
 Whilst it is often used by photographers to enhance their work, 500px can also be used to upload albums online stored under private settings which can then be shared in a closed network.
 This platform is free to use but image upload is limited to 7 contents per week.

 Amazon Prime Photos

-Users of Amazon Prime delivery service have access to a video service and also a photo storage and sharing space.
-On Amazon Prime photos, there is an unlimited storage space available to subscribers from a computer, smartphone or a tablet.
+Users of Amazon Prime delivery service have access to a video service and also photo storage and sharing space.
+On Amazon Prime photos, there is an unlimited storage space available to subscribers from a computer, smartphone, or tablet.
 Photo backup is automatic and the albums can be shared with relatives by email or SMS.

-- How to share photos on whatsapp - Guide
+- How to access your photos folder on Google Drive? > Guide

 - Send photos WhatsApp: iPhone, without compressing, Android > Guide